-How to Dry Strawberries ~ once you’ve gobbled up your fill of fresh strawberries this season, consider drying them.
-Sure, you could also freeze them, or make them into jam, but drying strawberries is super easy and the results are delicious and versatile.
+Once you’ve gobbled up your fill of fresh strawberries this season, consider drying them.
+Dried strawberries are super easy and the results are delicious and versatile.
 Dehydrating intensifies the flavor of the berries like nothing else!

 Drying strawberries in a dehydrator is as easy as slicing them and placing them on the dehydrator trays.
 I sliced mine about 1/8 inch thick and they took about 6-7 hours at 135 F (this was my manufacturer’s instructions for fruits/veggies) in the dehydrator to get fully dried.
 If you set it up in the morning, you’ll have your dried fruit by the end the day.